TechNickAI/AICodeBot/README.md

 ## Alignment ❤️ + 🤖

 Technology itself is amoral, it just imbues the values of the people who create it.
 We believe that AI should be built-in a way that aligns with humanity, and we're building AICodeBot to help us do just that.
 We're building from a heart-centered space, and contributing to the healthy intersection of AI and humanity.

+### What it's NOT

+`aicodebot` is a tool for developers, not a replacement for them.
+It's not going to replace your job, but it will make your job easier and more fun.
+It's not going to take over the world, but it will help us build a better one.
+See the *Alignment* section below for more.

+⚠️ AICodeBot currently uses OpenAI's ChatGPT large language models, which can hallucinate and be confidently wrong.
+Sometimes AICodeBot does dumb things, which is why it's mostly *reading* and *advising* and not yet *writing*.
+Much like Tesla's "Full Self Driving", you have to keep your hands on the wheel.

+It's also not a "build a site for me in 5 minutes" tool that takes a well-constructed prompt and builds a scaffold for you.
+There are [other tools](https://github.com/AntonOsika/gpt-engineer) for that.
+It's not a no-code platform.
+Instead, AICodeBot is built to work with existing code bases and the git-commit level.
+It's designed to multiply the effectiveness of capable engineers.

 ## Development / Contributing